open-life-science/ols-governance/docs/ols-governance-framework.md

 # OLS’ Governance Framework

-The founders and Co-Directors of OLS referred to as the OLS Board (or simply Board), provide leadership in OLS.
+The founders and Co-Directors of OLS referred to as the OLS **Board** (or simply Board), provide leadership in OLS.
-An Executive Director of OLS, with appropriate involvement of co-directors and team members taking leadership across different areas of OLS' work, is responsible for governing OLS in line with organizational priorities and commitments.
+An Executive Director of OLS, with appropriate involvement of co-directors and team members taking responsibilities across different areas of OLS' work, is responsible for governing OLS in line with organisational priorities and commitments.

-The Board carries out its role in conjunction with a Governance Committee that provides advisory support.
+The Board carries out its function in conjunction with a Governance Committee that provides advisory support.

-The Governance Committee (Committee) should be composed of OLS community members from diverse backgrounds, identities, and experiences who can participate in an advisory capacity.
+The **Governance Committee (Committee)** should be composed of OLS community members from diverse backgrounds, identities, and experiences who can participate in an advisory capacity.
 There will be a minimum of five Committee Members, but the exact number may vary in each revision of the OLS Governance.
 The inaugural Committee in 2023 consisted of 10 members.

-The Committee is supported by the OLS Team, consisting of 1-2 OLS Liaisons designated from the OLS Board and a non-director member as an Organization Secretariat, invited from the OLS team (which includes non-director staff, resident fellows, and other paid staff).
+The Committee is supported by the OLS Team, consisting of 1-2 **Organisation Liaisons** designated from the OLS Board and a non-director member as an **Organisation Secretary**, invited from the OLS team member (here OLS team is non-director staff, resident fellows, and other paid staff).

 Together, these members build and operationalise OLS's Governance Framework, building transparency and accountability in OLS' work and decision-making processes that affect the community, enabling a fair, equitable, and more representative space.

 ![Miro board screenshot that shows relation between different OLS members - explained below](/figures/ols-gov-framework.png)

-*Title: The governance framework of OLS encompasses a Governance Committee composed of OLS' community members and the Board of Directors (with 1-2 acting as Organisation Liaison), along with an Organization Secretariat from the OLS team.
+*Title: The governance framework of OLS encompasses a Governance Committee composed of OLS' community members and the Board of Directors (with 1-2 acting as Organisation Liaison), along with an Organisation Secretary from the OLS team.
 This Miro Board visually represents how these members interact with each other, ensuring that community interests are well-represented in the decision-making process and that transparency around their work is maintained.
 This Illustration was developed by the Committee on Miro Board in 2023: [https://miro.com/app/board/uXjVMo-DiLc=/](https://miro.com/app/board/uXjVMo-DiLc=/)*

 ## Short Description of Roles in OLS